isomerpages/ncss-ssi/_training/Training Network Model Courses.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
+<p><strong>Developing Readiness and Positive Toileting Behaviour of Children with Special Needs<br></strong>
-<p>Participants will learn to identify the child's current toileting needs
+<br>Participants will learn to identify the child's current toileting needs
 through data gathering and analysis.
 This is followed by the identification of the optimal timing to begin toilet training, and the strategies to support their toilet training.</p>